gilzamir18/AI4U/doc/introduction.md

 We have completed the agent's physical body and appearance, but we haven't done much about how the agent perceives the environment and acts in this world.
 But before doing that, let's change the name of the RigidBody3D node to AgentBody, so we know it is the agent.

-The agent needs a main module called *BasicAgent*, capable of coordinating its sensors and actuators through a controller.
+The agent needs a main module called *RLAgent*, capable of coordinating its sensors and actuators through a controller.

-To create a *BasicAgent* node, create a child node of the AgentBody node and change its name to *Agent*.
-In this node's *script* property, add the *BasicAgent* script (use the *Quick Load* property for this).
+To create a *RLAgent* node, create a child node of the AgentBody node and change its name to *Agent*.
+In this node's *script* property, add the *RLAgent* script (use the *Quick Load* property for this).
 As soon as you add this script, nothing will change in the *Inspector*.
 Godot will only show the properties of the added component after a new compilation.
 So, set the current scene as the project's main scene.
 Then, click *build* to compile the project for the first time.
 Then, press CTRL+F5.
 A black screen will open since there is no camera and no light in the scene.
-But this first compilation was just for Godot to recognize the properties of the *BasicAgent* object.
+But this first compilation was just for Godot to recognize the properties of the *RLAgent* object.

 > For the compilation to work correctly, you need to create a C# solution.
 To do this, in the Project menu, select Tools >> C# >> "Create C# Solution".
 Now, your project can be compiled correctly.

-After compiling the project for the first time, the properties of the BasicAgent script will be shown in the Godot *Inspector*.
+After compiling the project for the first time, the properties of the RLAgent script will be shown in the Godot *Inspector*.
 Configure these properties as shown in *Figure 9*.

 ![figure](img/demo1basicagentconfig.png)